 Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

-This article will go far beyond binoculars to show you equipment that is perfect for birding.
-Instead of focusing on binoculars, this article will focus on the best spotting scope for birding.
+This article will go beyond binoculars and will focus on the best spotting scope for birding.
 Spotting scopes are generally higher powered than binoculars and require the use of a tripod or monopod to get the best views.

 Generally, birding or bird watching, is done from the comfort of a deck or patio.
 Some bird watchers prefer to go out in to the wilderness to find species they cannot find near home.
 However you choose to do your bird watching, there is an optic for you.
-So, what is the best spotting scope for birding?
+So, what is are the top spotting scopes for birding?

 See Top Article: Best Spotting Scope Tripod | Best Gun Scope